awsdocs/aws-cdk-guide/doc_source/cfn_layer.md

 The following example sets a bucket's analytics configuration\.

 ```
-bucketResource.propertyOverrides.analyticsConfigurations = [
-    {
+    bucketResource.addPropertyOverride("AnalyticsConfigurations", {
-        id: 'config1',
+      Id: "config1",
-        storageClassAnalysis: {
+      StorageClassAnalysis: {
         dataExport: {
-                outputSchemaVersion: '1',
+          OutputSchemaVersion: "1",
-                destination: {
+          Destination: {
-                    format: 'html',
+            Format: "html",
-                    bucketArn: otherBucket.bucketArn // use tokens freely
+            BucketArn: "arn:aws:s3:::" + bucketName // use tokens freely
           }
         }
       }
-    }
-];
+    });
 ```

 ## Raw Overrides<a name="cfn_layer_raw_overrides"></a>

-If the strongly typed overrides aren't sufficient or, for example, if the schema defined in AWS CloudFormation is not up to date, use the [cdk\.Resource\.addOverride\(path, value\)](@cdk-class-url;#@aws-cdk/cdk.Resource.addOverride) method to define an override that is applied to the resource definition during synthesis\.
+If the strongly typed overrides aren't sufficient or, for example, if the schema defined in AWS CloudFormation is not up to date, use the [cdk\.CfnResource\.addOverride\(path, value\)](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_cdk.html#@aws-cdk/cdk.CfnResource.addOverride) method to define an override that is applied to the resource definition during synthesis\.
 This is shown in the following example\.

 ```
 // Define an override at the resource definition root, you can even modify the "Type"